 NUS-ANU Joint Masters Degree in Southeast Asian Studies

-The Joint Clinical Psychology Master degree Programme between the University of Melbourne and NUS (NUS-UM Programme) is a two-year full-time coursework programme [+]
+The Joint Clinical Psychology Master Degree Program between the University of Melbourne and NUS (NUS-UM Program) is a two-year full-time coursework program. [+]

 Joint Master of Psychology (Clinical) Degree with University of Melbourne

-The Joint Clinical Psychology Master degree Programme between the University of Melbourne and NUS (NUS-UM Programme) is a two-year full-time coursework programme, which provides entry level training for graduates who seek a professional career in Clinical Psychology.
+The Joint Clinical Psychology Master Degree Program between the University of Melbourne and NUS (NUS-UM Program) is a two-year full-time coursework program, which provides entry-level training for graduates who seek a professional career in Clinical Psychology.